 Pennsylvania's Seat Belt Usage Rate

-The seat belt usage rate was 84 percent in 2014.
+The seat belt usage rate was 88.5 percent in 2018.
 The trend has remained fairly steady for the past five years.
 Pennsylvania's rate is among the highest among states with secondary seat belt laws.
-National statistics show that for every 1 percent increase in seat belt usage, eight to 12 lives can be saved on the highways.
+National statistics show that for every 1 percent increase in seat belt usage, six to eight lives can be saved on the highways.